 Learning and Development Facilitator, University of South Florida

 We recognize that our attendees range from teachers to principals and district leaders, from folks just starting to think about MTSS to those implementing robustly.
-We also know that teams want to learn how to use data to inform their decision-making better; they’re more interested than ever in achieving equity and addressing disproportionality; and they recognize the need for social-emotional learning for both kids and adults alike.
+We also know that teams want to learn how to use data to more effectively inform their decision-making; they’re more interested than ever in achieving equity and addressing disproportionality; and they recognize the need for social-emotional learning for both kids and adults alike.

 To help you navigate our sessions, we’ve created four clear learning pathways that we hope will make building your agenda a bit easier.